skip to main content skip to search skip to footer skip to accessibility statement

 Drugs overview

-Drug use can cause serious physical and psychological harm to the individual as well as friends, families and communities of those affected.
+Drug use can cause significant physical and psychological harm to the individual as well as affecting friends, families, and communities.

-Drug use is a significant cause of premature mortality (under 75 years) in England.
+Drug use is a significant cause of premature mortality in England.
 Analysis in the Global Burden of Disease study (2019) shows that drug use disorders are now the third highest ranked cause of death in the 15 to 49 age group in England.

-People will begin using drugs before they can fully understand or judge the immediate and long-term risks.
-Drugs can seem like they make you feel better, particularly when feeling stressed, tired, shy or lonely.
-However, they can make you feel worse through cravings, low mood and/or anxiety.
+People may begin using drugs before they can fully understand or judge the immediate and long-term risks.
+Drugs can seem like they help in the short term, particularly when someone is feeling stressed, tired, shy or lonely.
+However, they can also make people feel worse through cravings, low mood and/or anxiety.

-For many people with drug dependence, they don’t choose to use, it is a symptom of other problems such as mental ill health, abuse, grief, loss, and other trauma.
-This can also make it difficult to limit, reduce or stop using without help and sometimes even with help.
-Many people who have drug related issues are ashamed of their use or the associated problems.
-It can take courage to seek help; compassion and self-compassion are effective in improving engagement in services and outcomes.
+For many people with drug dependence, continued use is a symptom of other problems such as mental ill health, abuse, grief, loss, and other trauma.
+This can make it difficult to limit, reduce or stop using without support and sometimes even with support.
+Many people feel ashamed or worry about judgement or stigma.
+It can take courage to seek help.
+A compassionate, non-judgmental approach, including self-compassion can make it easier to make the first step, stay engaged in support and improve outcomes.
 Judgement from others can put people off seeking support.

 Drugs dashboard